 Eddie spent 35 years in the automotive business with Honda.
 He is an ASE Certified Master Technician and has bruised knuckles to prove it.

 As the warm days approach us, we reach for the AC button on the dash.
-But we may be disappointed to find warm air, not cold, coming from the car's AC system.
+But we may be disappointed to find warm air, instead of cold, coming from the car's AC system.

 I'm going to cover some common problems that both consumers and mechanics overlook when the car's AC isn't working or isn't cold enough.
 Recharging the AC system with refrigerant is not always the answer.
 There are several reasons a car's AC will stop working, and a low refrigerant charge is only one possibility and often not the most important one.